aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Rotating the keys

 For an existing account you can rotate the private key, public key pair, i.e., use a new pair of private, public keys at regular intervals.
-To rotate the keys you will need to pass the current authentication key of your account.
+To rotate the keys you must pass the current authentication key of your account.
 This will generate and store a new authentication key in the account. **However, the account address will remain unchanged.**

 ## Access control with signer

+The sender of a transaction is represented by a signer.
 When a `signer` is specified in a function in a transaction, then the `signer` is the only entity capable of adding or removing resources into an account.
-The sender of a transaction is represented by a signer.
-See the below Move example code with `&signer` in the `initialize` and `withdraw` functions:
+See the below Move example code with `&signer` in the `initialize` and `withdraw` functions.
+When a `signer` is not specified in a function, for example, the below `deposit` function, then no access controls exist for this function:

 ```rust
 module Test::Coin {